 A cavus foot is one with a high arch in the midfoot due to pronation of the forefoot on the hindfoot.
 The hindfoot can be in neutral (isolated cavus) but is often in varus (cavovarus).
 In most cases, a cavovarus foot is secondary to an underlying neurologic disorder which causes a muscle imbalance.
-Cavus may also be a result of residual clubfoot deformity (SEE CHAPTER).
+Cavus may also be a result of residual clubfoot deformity.
 Cavus may rarely result from trauma such as compartment syndrome, sciatic nerve injury, or tendon lacerations.

-A cavus foot is the result of muscle imbalance with weak instrinsic muscles that become contracted.
+A cavus foot is the result of muscle imbalance with weak intrinsic muscles that become contracted.
 Cavovarus foot deformity is combination of the high arch with forefoot pronation and inversion or varus of the hindfoot.
 The midfoot may be adducted or neutral.
-The ankle may be plantarflexed, neutral or in dorsiflexion.
+The ankle may be plantarflexed, neutral, or in dorsiflexion.
 There is often concomitant external tibial torsion.
 Another type of cavus foot deformity is calcaneovarus where the entire arch is elevated off the ground from medial to lateral.

 Often, patients will present with a complaint of recurrent ankle sprains or ankle instability.
 This instability can be the result of actual muscle weakness, loss of sensation over the foot, or from the deformity itself.
 It is also common for a callus to form along the lateral base of the fifth metatarsal due to the patient walking on the lateral border of their foot.
 It is vital to obtain a detailed neurologic exam as well as to obtain a detailed family history in these patients to evaluate for an underlying cause.
 Patients may have asymmetric muscle bulk or a leg length discrepancy.
 An examination of the spine is important to look for signs of spinal dysraphism.

-To evaluate for the deformity itself, providers can look for what is called the “Peek a Boo” sign.
+To evaluate for the deformity itself, providers can look for what is called the “Peek-a-Boo” sign.
 This sign occurs when the medial aspect of the heel can be seen while looking from straight on, as the patient is standing (Figure 10).

 assessment of both the hindfoot and the forefoot are important to ascertain the